In this document:

 Paste your Client ID and Client Secret to the Google Calendar Sync settings in Simply Schedule Appointments.
 Click Save and Authorize.

 Google will now ask permission for Simply Schedule Appointments to access your calendar.
-Go through those prompts to accepting the permissions.
+Go through those prompts to accept the permissions.

-If you chose the External app type you may see a screen that says This app isn’t verified.
+If you choose the External app type, you may see a screen that says This app isn’t verified.
 To bypass this, click on the Advanced link and then the link that says Go to yoursite.com (unsafe).
 That should allow you to see the permission prompts.